tmiyamon/acts-as-taggable-array-on/README.md

 ## Development

-To run testsuite you'll need to setup local PG database/user with `rake db:create` After that just running `rspec` should work.
+- To run testsuite you'll need to setup local PG database/user with `rake db:create` After that just running `rspec` should work.
+- Before submitting code for a review, please be sure to run `bundle exec standardrb --fix`

 ## Contributing